-I am a collaborator of several scholars from different disciplines such as psychology, anthropology, political science, geography, educational science, economics, data science, computer science as well as numerous colleagues from the industry, civil society and public authorities.
-My scholarly interests cover a wide range from migration, gender, inequalities, equal opportunities, public perception and attitudes, ethical and trustworthy AI, use and governance of Big Data and AI for global challenges to new methodologies, social and public policies.
-I have more than 15 years of experience in quantitative and mixed research methods and empirical evidence-based policy-making.
-I believe in open science and science for society.
+My collaborations span across various disciplines, including psychology, anthropology, political science, geography, educational science, economics, data science, and computer science.
+I also work closely with colleagues from industry, civil society, and public authorities.
+My scholarly interests are diverse, encompassing public perception and attitudes towards new technologies, ethical and trustworthy AI, the use and governance of Big Data and AI for global challenges, as well as diversity, migration, gender, inequalities, equal opportunities, and social and public policies.
+With over 15 years of experience in quantitative and mixed research methods, I've seen firsthand how empirical research can support policy-making.
+I am a firm believer in open science and the importance of science for society.

 A bit about my academic journey:

-After receiving my BSc in Statistics degree at the Middle East Technical University (METU), Turkey; I completed MSc in Statistics and PhD in Social and Political Sciences degrees at the Katholieke Universiteit Leuven (KU Leuven), Belgium.
+After receiving my BSc in Statistics degree at the Middle East Technical University (METU), Turkey; I completed my MSc in Statistics and Ph.D. in Social and Political Sciences degrees at the Katholieke Universiteit Leuven (KU Leuven), Belgium.
 Since April 2019, I am based at Interface Demography, VUB.

-I worked as a statistical analyst and researcher at Max Planck Institute for Social Anthropology, Germany; as a PhD fellow at Center for Political Research and post-doc researcher at Research Center of Public Economics (KU Leuven), Belgium; as an assistant professor at Okan University, Turkey; as a lecturer and senior researcher at Bahcesehir University, Turkey; as a senior researcher at Research Institute for Society and Work - HIVA (KU Leuven), Belgium.
-I was a visiting scholat at the Department of Sociology, Cambridge University (UK) between March-August 2021 and at the Social and Affective Computing Group, Department of Information and Computing Sciences, Utrecht University (NL) between October 2020-January 2021.
+I worked as a statistical analyst and researcher at Max Planck Institute for Social Anthropology, Germany; as a Ph.D. fellow at the Center for Political Research, and as a post-doc researcher at the Research Center of Public Economics (KU Leuven), Belgium; as an assistant professor at Okan University, Turkey; as a lecturer and senior researcher at Bahcesehir University, Turkey; as a senior researcher at Research Institute for Society and Work - HIVA (KU Leuven), Belgium; as the research coordinator of the Interface Demography research group at the Vrije Universiteit Brussel (VUB).
+I was a visiting scholar at the Department of Sociology, Cambridge University (UK) between March-August 2021 and at the Social and Affective Computing Group, Department of Information and Computing Sciences, Utrecht University (NL) between October 2020-January 2021.

 A bit about my personal journey: